 Frank James Marshall was born in New York City on August 10, 1877.
 In 1895, the Marshall family moved to Montreal where Frank joined the Montreal Chess Club, quickly establishing a reputation among the leading players of Montreal by winning the club's championship.

 GM Frank Marshall founded the club.

-Current World Champion Magnus Carlsen in Washington Square Park after a visit to the club.
+Current World Champion Magnus Carlsen at the club.